 Emir Gamsızoğlu has one of the most extraordinary life stories among classical musicians.
 He started to play the piano at the age of 20 and he was a professional basketball player in the Turkish Basketball League before 20.

 After a year of private lessons, he became the oldest student, accepted to the piano department of Istanbul University State Conservatory in 1995.
 The Lions Club gave him “The Young Musician Of The Year” award in 1999.
 After completing the conservatoire, he went to Paris to study with Seba Baştuğ Şen and Turkish State Artist Hüseyin Sermet.
 His life story from sports to music has become a true inspiration for musicians who started their careers late.

-During the 11 years they lived in New York City, Gamsız created interdisciplinary projects with his wife and partner Ege Maltepe who is an actress, theater director and a playwright.
+During the 11 years they lived in New York City, Gamsız created interdisciplinary projects with his wife and artistic partner Ege Maltepe who is an actress, theater director and a playwright.
 Their partnership created several interdisciplinary projects Variations After Joe (2009); Two Faces of Schumann (2009); Drama in Beethoven (2010), Genius by Chopin (2012), Talking to Schubert (2014) are among those Classical for All projects.
 Together they organized Classical Sundays and Schubertiades in West Village’s legendary music cafe Caffe Vivaldi, between 2010-17.
-After meeting director Woody Allen in Caffe Vivaldi, the duo started filmmaking.
-Currently they have three films in production; Greatest Classic, Chekhov in New York and Transformism, written by Maltepe and Gamsız, directed by Gamsız himself.
+After meeting Woody Allen in Caffe Vivaldi, the duo started filmmaking.
+Currently they have three feature films in production; “Greatest Classic”, “Chekhov in New York” and “Transformism”, written by Maltepe and Gamsız, directed by Gamsız.
 Scenes from Scores is a classical music film project written and directed by Gamsız.
 Their films question the status quo, common human behavior and our responsibility and power in transforming the culture.